 \subsection{Hamiltonian and Collapse Operators}

-All single systems and then joint operators are instantiated using \texttt{PhotonWeave} \cite{PhotonWeave} package, which also constructs the composite Hilbert space $\mathcal{H}_\mathrm{total}$ from the \gls{QD} states and implicit spatio-temporal photonic modes (two or four depending on the presence of \gls{FSS}).
+All single-system operators and composite operators are instantiated using \texttt{PhotonWeave} \cite{PhotonWeave}, which also constructs the composite Hilbert space $\mathcal{H}_\text{total}$ from the \gls{QD} states and the implicit spatio-temporal photonic modes (two or four, depending on the presence of \gls{FSS}).